sta210-sp20/website/content/policies.md

 Final Project | 15%
 Teamwork | 5%

 If you have a cumulative numerical average of 90 - 100, you are guaranteed at least an A-, 80 - 89 at least a B-, and 70 - 79 at least a C-.
-The exact ranges for letter grades will be determined after Exam 2.
+The exact ranges for letter grades will be determined after Exam II.
 <br>
 <br>